tracelabs/tofm/tofm.md

 ### “Right” vs “Legal”

 We are not legal professionals and cannot advise you as to the legality of a potential investigation.
-This manual assumes you will stay in compliance with all applicable laws in your jurisidicion.
+This document assumes you will stay in compliance with all applicable laws in your jurisidicion.
 With that being said, in many parts of the world it is not against the law to collect publicly available information.

 ******************Just because something is not illegal doesn’t make it “right”.******************